hullmann/multiagent-DDPG/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

 Due to the continuous action space, classical value-based methods are hard to apply.
 Instead, we solve the environment using the Multiagent Deep Deterministic Policy Gradient (DDPG) method.
 This is a flavour of an actor-critic method, where the actor is trained to maximize the expected outcome as is predicted by the critic network.
-As a special
+As a special twist, our critics also _see_ the observation space and next actions of the opponents.
+This is allowed, as this only happens during training.
+When we test the agents, we don't need the critics anymore, but only the actors, and they don't need information from or about the opponents.

 I worked on this project as part of the [Deep Reinforcement Learning Udacity Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) and adapted the DDPG agent code from the [Pendulum project in Udacity's Deep Reinforcement Learning Repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) and turned it into a multiagent version.